-We would like to thank the following:
+We would like to thank the following: Reviewers and Contributors:

-Reviewers and Contributors:
+Kimberly Chapman, MD, PhD, FAAP, FABIM, FACMG Children's National

-Kimberly Chapman, MD, PhD, FAAP, FABIM, FACMG, of Children's National Harvey Levy, MD, of Boston Children's Hospital Angela Pipitone, RD LDN, of John Hopkins University Krista Viau, PhD, RD, of Boston Children's Hospital
+Harvey Levy, MD Boston Children's Hospital Angela Pipitone, RD LDN John Hopkins University

-Writing, Layout and Design:
+Krista Viau, PhD, RD Boston Children's Hospital

-Danae Bartke, Executive Director of HCU Network America
+Writing and Research by Danae Bartke, Executive Director HCU Network America Layout and Design Gail Gaboda

 Disclaimer: Classical Homocystinuria, A toolkit for managing cystathionine beta synthase contains the opinions of the authors and HCU Network America and is provided for educational and informational use.
-This resource is not intended to be used as medical advice, and should not replace the guidance of your physician and other healthcare professionals.
+This resource is not intended to be used as medical advice, and should not replace the guidance of your physician and other health-care professionals.
 If you do anything recommended in this resource without the guidance of your physician or healthcare professional, you are doing so at your own risk.
 All opinions are believed to be true at the time of publication but may not be made with the support of scientific evidence.